kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 Filesystem      Size  Used Avail Use% Mounted on /dev/vdb        2.0G   27M  1.97G   1% /var/lib/www/html
 ```

+#### Rescan block device geometry on in-use volume resize

+Some hypervizors (like VMware) don't automatically send a new volume size to a Linux kernel, when a volume is in-use.
+Sending a "1" to `/sys/class/block/XXX/device/rescan` is telling the SCSI block device to refresh it's information about where it's ending boundary is (among other things) to give the kernel information about it's updated size.
+When a `rescan-on-resize` flag is set in a CSI node driver cloud-config `[BlockStorage]` section, a CSI node driver will rescan block device and verify its size before expanding the filesystem.
+CSI driver will raise an error, when expected volume size cannot be detected.

+Not all hypervizors have a `/sys/class/block/XXX/device/rescan` location, therefore if you enable this option and your hypervizor doesn't support this, you'll get a warning log on resize event.
+It is recommended to disable this option in this case.

 ### Inline Volumes

 This feature allows CSI volumes to be directly embedded in the Pod specification instead of a PersistentVolume.
 Volumes specified in this way are ephemeral and do not persist across Pod restarts.
 As of Kubernetes v1.16 this feature is beta so enabled by default.
 To enable this feature for CSI Driver, `volumeLifecycleModes` needs to be specified in [CSIDriver](https://github.com/kubernetes/cloud-provider-openstack/blob/master/manifests/cinder-csi-plugin/csi-cinder-driver.yaml) object.
 The driver can run in `Persistent` mode, `Ephemeral` or in both modes. `podInfoOnMount` must be `true` to use this feature.